basvanwesting/analyze_data/README.md

           [default: number]

           Possible values:
+          - number:       Run stats on input as number
+          - string:       Run stats on input as string
-          - number: Run stats on last column as number and interpret preceding columns as group
+          - group-number: Run stats on last column as number and interpret preceding columns as group
-          - string: Run stats on last column as string and interpret preceding columns as group
+          - group-string: Run stats on last column as string and interpret preceding columns as group
           - csv:          Interpret input as CSV with headers and run stats for all

   [FILE]
           The path to the file to read, use - to read from stdin (must not be a tty)